mwgok/KJsonReplace/README.md

 ## Introduction

-Boilerplate in Kotlin to perform download, read, parse, format, save and upload operations on JsonSchema documents (Blueprint Library).
+Boilerplate in Kotlin to perform download, read, parse, format, save and upload operations on JsonSchema documents.

 ## Setup